JackRowntree/cable-task/README.md

 The idea of the pre-extract phase is to `append` incoming chunks of data to a datastore, which will be read in totality in the extract step.
 This was my interpretation of a pipeline that can handle data ingestion over time in production.
 Adding a field indicating date of ingestion adds some context to this raw data.

 #### Extract
 Sends a `SELECT * ` query to the pre-extract db.
 Runs `pandera` schema checks - I just added one to validate the postcodes which are later used for the transformations.
 However this functionality could be easily expanded for a proper schema/QA step.
-Ideally, this would push to a third `extract` db to store deduplicated data, however I didn't get round to this due to time shortage.
+Ideally, the extract stage would push to a third `extract` db to store deduplicated data, however I didn't get round to this due to time shortage.

 #### Transform
 Runs a function calculating the top 10 most common postcodes.